Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ->>>>>>>>>>>>>>Ajout partie guillaume sur les plot de density avec indicateurs

-This indicators can be visualized, plot the boxplot of each sensory attributes.Add the line corresponding to the mean of the attribute.
+This indicators can be visualized, plot the box-plot of each sensory attributes.Add the line corresponding to the mean of the attribute.

 <codeblock id="01_05">
 </codeblock>